Luxury Multi Centre Holidays

 As well as providing a safe haven for bathing, of course, the reefs and lagoons are among the world's richest areas for diving and snorkelling, with an unequalled range of marine diversity.
 As well as whales, dolphins, turtles, manta rays and sharks (the non-dangerous kind), there are literally thousands of species of gorgeously coloured fish.
 An alternative to diving or snorkelling for enjoying the marine life is to take a trip in a whale submarine -- and several resorts have under-water restaurants.

 The Maldives market themselves as "the sunny side of life", and sunshine holidays here are as close to perfection as you can get.
 As well as the idyllic beauty and utter tranquillity, the islands boast some of the world's finest and most exclusive hotels, with every resort seeking to outdo the others in attaining greater heights of luxury.
-It's no wonder that the Maldives is top of the wish-list for honeymooners or anyone seeking a romantic tropical paradise -- it's hard to imagine a destination more enchanting and more magical.
+It's no wonder that the Maldives is top of the wish-list for honeymoons or anyone seeking a luxury romantic tropical paradise -- it's hard to imagine a destination more enchanting and more magical.

 10 Reasons to Visit